A brief history of the yoga rope wall

 You can also use climbing grade karabina clips to connect the ropes to the eye screws, which makes them easier to attach and detach from the wall.
 The karabinas will make the ropes longer by the length of the clip so you will need to tailor the rope length to accommodate them.

-Following are links to several different types of rope wall set up: PDF with instructions for the eye screws method (seen right screwed into a tiled wall); instructions for eye screws through a wood panel; instructions for rope wall using hatch handles; instructions for wood paneled rope wall (as seen in the first and third photos on this page).
+Following are links to several different types of rope wall set up: PDF with instructions for the eye screws method (seen right screwed into a tiled wall); instructions for wood paneled rope wall (as seen in the first and third photos on this page); and temporary rope wall configurations.

 The web pages at the construction instructions links above provide measurement details.
 The heights of the ropes can also be custom sized to your height.
 For example, the top ropes should be no higher than you can conveniently reach, and the middle ropes should be high enough to give you good suspension in poses like downward facing dog.
 Also, remember to use a location that provides clearance on either side of the ropes for poses that require more horizontal space.